iamulya/adk-book-code/README.md

         adk web .
         ```
     4. Open your browser to the URL provided (usually `http://localhost:8000`).
 If you are in a Codespace, VS Code will typically offer to forward the port automatically, and you can open it in your local browser.
-    5. In the Dev UI, select the chapter folder (e.g., `chapter7`) from the file explorer on the left.
+    5. In the Dev UI, select the chapter folder (e.g., `chapter7`) from the agent selector on the top-left.
 You can then interact with the agent defined as `root_agent` for that chapter.

 Happy building with Google ADK!